friendly/DDAR/README.md

 ## Requirements ##

-PHP 5.3.10 or greater (5.4 is better)
+PHP 5.3.10 or greater (5.4+ preferred)

 Web server (e.g. Apache/Nginx)

 ## Overview ##

 This is a super-simple custom php/html framework.
-The layout uses Bootstrap to form the basis for a responsive web site that will scale seemlessly from desktop to mobile.
-A mobile widths, the nav collapses into a drop down suitable for use on mobile devices.
+The routing uses [http://altorouter.com](AltoRouter), a small but powerful routing class, and Bootstrap as the basis for a responsive web site that will scale seemlessly from desktop to mobile.
+At mobile widths, the nav collapses into a drop down suitable for use on mobile devices.

 ## Installation ##

 ### Directory permissions ###

-After checking out the web site codebase, please make the `/scripts/bootstrap` and `/styles/bootstrap` directories writable by the web server.
+After installing the web site codebase, please make both the `/scripts/bootstrap` and `/styles/bootstrap` directories writable by the web server.

 ### Composer package dependencies ###